UCHMS19-20/final-project-fissssh-dylan-m/README.md

 # Fishing Simulator! - Dylan McCann

 This is a chill game to destress from the pressure of midterms.
-Their is no win or lose, you just relax and catch fish.
+Their is no win or lose, you just relax and catch fish when they pop up.

 # How to Play